davidhu2006/cs246e-notes/Notes/problem_7.md

 }
 ```
 - `v` is a const object - cannot change `n`, `cap`, `theVector` (ptr)
-- You can changed items pointed to by `theVector`
+- You can change items pointed to by `theVector`

 Can we fix this?